Published: September 20, 2025 | Last updated: September 20, 2025

 Proper deprovisioning ensures that AI agents are no longer needed for business operations and cannot be exploited by malicious actors.

-• Integration with Azure Key Vault for secrets management
+Integration with popular secrets management tools

 Implementation Considerations: